-The purpose and spirit of Title III, along with detailed information of compliance on Title III entities, will be discussed in this course.
-Clarification of such terms as ‘reasonable accommodations’, and ‘undue burden’ will be discussed, along with a focus on reasonable modifications for policies and procedures.
-Best practices for developing and implementing title III Transition Plans will also be discussed.
+The purpose and spirit of Title III, along with detailed information on compliance for Title III entities, will be discussed in this course.
+Clarification of terms such as ‘reasonable accommodations’ and ‘undue burden’ will be discussed, along with a focus on reasonable modifications for policies and procedures.
+Best practices for developing and implementing Title III Transition Plans will also be discussed.

 ABAAS Accessible Trails